 When deciding on a DBS device with your doctor, consider:

-· Whether you want a rechargeable battery
+- Whether you want a rechargeable battery

 Rechargeable batteries may need fewer replacements over your lifetime, but they require regular recharging.

-· How you’ll interact with the device
+- How you’ll interact with the device

-Everyone should be able to check their battery and turn their device on and off, but some people also want to adjust settings at home within parameters set by their doctor.
+Everyone should be able to check their battery and turn their device on and off.
+But some people also want to adjust settings at home within parameters set by their doctor.
 Evaluate the user-friendliness of each device’s personal programmer.

-· Your doctors’ experience and recommendation
+- Your clinicians’ experience and recommendation

-Your neurosurgeon and movement disorder specialist may be more familiar with placing or programming one device, or may have more positive results with another.
+Your neurosurgeon and movement disorder specialist may be more familiar with placing or programming one device or may have more positive results with another.

 Some clinical trials are testing new DBS devices or models with different capabilities.
 (One example is a device that can deliver stimulation on demand, when needed to treat symptoms.)
 If you are interested in participating, ask what DBS research options may be available to you.